TheTigerII/Radar-UREx/Designguide.md

 target-free, so the operator must keep the target absent until calibration is complete.
 Each live change map is corrected by its per-range median to remove common receiver-gain drift.
 The corrected instantaneous change is thresholded without a temporal EMA.
-By default, a detection must exceed twice the learned cell variation, with no additional absolute dB floor.
+A detection must exceed twice the learned cell variation.
+Direct `livedatacapture.py` use defaults the additional absolute floor to 0 dB; the recommended `run.py` launcher passes 3 dB by default.
 The reference and noise estimates remain fixed after calibration.
 Range/FOV gating occurs before local-maximum testing; when the threshold produces no candidates, the full 3D maximum scan is skipped.
 The remaining cells are capped at the 256 strongest before XYZ conversion and DBSCAN.
 Returned raw candidates are `[x, y, z, magnitude_db, change_db]`.

 Raw static candidates are diagnostic activity, not targets.
 The static tracker